jiasenlu/jiasenlu.github.io/_pages/about.md

 "Visually Grounded Language understanding and Generation".
 I was fortunte to be supervised by [Prof. Devi Parikh](https://cc.gatech.edu/~parikh/) and work closely with [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/).

-**If you are interested in working with me as a research intern, please feel free to drop me an email through jiasenl at allenai dot org.**

 <h2><img src="/images/fire.png" width="3%"/> <span style="color:red; font-family:Papyrus">News</span></h2>
 <img src="/images/dart.png" width="2.5%"/> \[1/2023\] Serving as an Area Chair for [ACL 2023](https://2023.aclweb.org/).<br/>
 <img src="/images/dart.png" width="2.5%"/> \[12/2022\] Serving as an Area Chair for [ICCV 2023](https://iccv2023.thecvf.com/).<br/>